Teaching Observation Program (TOP)

 The Teaching Observation Program (TOP) was established by the Academy of Medical Educators in 2005.
 While focused primarily on the School of Medicine, TOP strives to serve all UCSF faculty with teaching observations and peer feedback.

 The philosophy of TOP is to focus on what an individual identifies as a need in their teaching.
 TOP observers have been trained to do observations of large group, small group, clinical and surgical teaching, and to give structured peer feedback, in writing.

 There are 5 steps in this participant-driven approach:

-- Initiate a request, via an online form, to participate in teaching observation and feedback.
+- Initiate a request, via the TOP request online form, to participate in teaching observation and feedback.
 Receive the link to the TOP Portal.

 - Select from a list of observers on the TOP Portal.
 Make contact to arrange a pre-meeting to clarify needs and expectations, and schedule the observation.

 - Receive written comments about your specified needs in a separately scheduled feedback session.
 Comments are completely confidential.

 - Request an optional confirmation letter - you can request a confirmation letter for your ADVANCE Educator's Portfolio or CV, with the option to send copies to your education leadership (e.g. department chair).

 - Need assistance, please contact us at [email protected].

 TOP Participant: The UCSF or UCSF-affiliated faculty member who requests an observation.